opensafely-core/ehrql/GLOSSARY.md

 # Glossary

 * **Domain Specific Language** (DSL)
-  * The functions and classes that are used by researchers to define a cohort.
+  * The functions and classes that are used by researchers to define a dataset.
 * **Query Model** (QM)
   * The objects that are created by the DSL.